KULINAR847/ChudoBagPg8000/README.md

 # ChudoBagPg8000
 Unexpected behavior pg8000

-If execute update_script.py all done seccess.
+If execute update_script.py all done success.

 BUT...